yekime/is-pi-random/README.md

 - 0.1010010001000010000...
 - 0.1223334444555556666...

 <br>None of these are random, and you most definitely are not going to find the next winning lottery number in any of these sequences.
-If we want to discuss the validity of the quote's claims, we need to find a more robust method of <br><br>
+If we want to discuss the validity of the quote's claims, we need to find a more robust method of determining its randomness. <br><br>
 $\pi$ can't be random, as it has fixed, determined digits, and we are able to calculate every single one.
 It makes more sense to ask whether $\pi$ is a [normal number](https://en.wikipedia.org/wiki/Normal_number).
 If it is, then the quote above is accurate due to the [infinite monkey theorem](https://en.wikipedia.org/wiki/Infinite_monkey_theorem#:~:text=The%20infinite%20monkey%20theorem%20states,an%20infinite%20number%20of%20times).<br>
 ### Setup:
 1 million digits of $\pi$ stored as ASCII should be roughly 1 MB (1 byte per character, 1024 B $\times$ 1024 B $\approx$ 1 MB).